Layer potential operators for transmission problems on extension domains: Introduction

 Boundary layer operators on piecewise smooth, not necessarily Lipschitz domains were already studied in \cite[Chapter 5]{MAZYA-1991}.
 Results for layer potentials in the context of Riemannian manifolds were obtained in \cite{MITREA-TAYLOR-1999}, results for layer potentials on half-spaces with boundary data in Besov spaces in \cite{BARTON-MAYBORODA-2016}.
-The research on the boundedness of singular integral operators in \cite{CALDERON-1977, COIFMAN-1982, VERCHOTA-1984} culminated in the comprehensive study \cite{MITREAx3-IV} of such operators on uniformly rectifiable sets, \cite{DAVID-SEMMES-1991, DAVID-SEMMES-1993}.
-Uniformly rectifiable sets in $\mathbb{R}^n$ are Ahlfors $(n-1)$-regular closed subsets having \enquote{big pieces of Lipschitz images}, see \cite[Definition 5.10.1 and (5.10.2)]{MITREAx3-I}, and the class of such sets is basically characterized by the $L^2$-boundedness of singular integral operators, \cite[Theorem 5.10.2]{MITREAx3-I}.
+The research on the boundedness of singular integral operators in \cite{CALDERON-1977, COIFMAN-1982, VERCHOTA-1984} culminated in the comprehensive study \cite{MITREAx3-I,MITREAx3-II,MITREAx3-III,MITREAx3-IV,MITREAx3-V} of such operators on uniformly rectifiable sets \cite{DAVID-SEMMES-1991, DAVID-SEMMES-1993}.
+Uniformly rectifiable sets in $\R^n$ are Ahlfors $(n-1)$-regular closed subsets having \enquote{big pieces of Lipschitz images}, see \cite[Definitions 5.10.1 and 5.10.2]{MITREAx3-I}, and the class of such sets is basically characterized by the $L^2$-boundedness of singular integral operators, \cite[Theorem 5.10.2]{MITREAx3-I}.
 A different major stream of research focused on the behaviour of harmonic functions on a domain $\Omega$ and harmonic measures on its boundary $\partial\Omega$, see \cite{Dahlberg-1977, Jerison-1981, JERISON-1982, Jones-1982} and the later references \cite{Capogna-2005, David-1990, Bass-Burdzy-1991, Aikawa-2007}.

-A main notion is that of an NTA domain, \cite[Section 3]{JERISON-1982}.
-The class of NTA domains includes all Lipschitz domains, but also certain domains with fractal boundaries such as quasidiscs, \cite{JERISON-1982, JONES-1980, NYSTROM-1996, Azzam-2017}, and amongst them examples where different parts of the boundary have different Hausdorff dimensions.
-A short introduction to harmonic measures and NTA domains is given in \cite{Toro-2017}.
-Another question about a domain $\Omega$ is whether it is a Sobolev extension domain, i.e., whether there is a bounded linear extension operator taking Sobolev functions on $\Omega$ into Sobolev functions on $\mathbb{R}^n$.
-In \cite{JONES-1981} it was shown that uniform domains, \cite{MARTIO-1979, VAISALA-1988}, and, more generally, $(\varepsilon,\delta)$-domains, \cite{JONES-1981}, are Sobolev extension domains.
-Any NTA domain is uniform, see for instance \cite[Theorem 2.15]{Azzam-2017}, and any uniform domain with uniformly rectifiable boundary is NTA, \cite[Theorem 1.1]{Azzam-2017}.
+We are interested in boundary value problems involving rough boundaries that may be fractal and may even have different parts of different Hausdorff dimensions.
+Well-known and more specific references on linear elliptic partial differential equations on fractal domains are \cite{NYSTROM-1996, JONSSON-1997, LAPIDUS-1991, LAPIDUS-1995}, applications to the heat equation were studied in~\cite{LEVITIN-1996,VANDENBERG-2000}.
+References closely related to our work are the articles \cite{BANNISTER-2022, Caetano-2021, CHANDLER-WILDE-2017, ARXIV-CAETANO-2022, Gibbs-2023,MAGOULES-2021} on Helmholtz models, \cite{DEKKERS-2022, DEKKERS-2022-1} on the non-linear wave equation (the Westervelt equation) and \cite{HINZ-2021-1, HINZ-2021, HINZ-2023} on varying domains and the existence of optimal shapes.